SDCore/TruckersMP-Stats-Bot/README.md

 ## How to Use

-The bot is fairly simple to use, and more detailed usage can be found by running `!!commands` in any channel the bot is in.
+The bot is fairly simple to use, and more detailed usage can be found by running `!!help` in any channel the bot is in.

 That being said, here are a few commands: